 Also, please try formatting the SD Card which is inside the Base Station.
 If the SD Card is not functioning properly, the processor inside the device will work harder to try and save footage and then eventually go offline.
 Here is a solution on how to format the SD Card.

 Try rebooting the CleverLoop Base Station by unplugging it from power, wait for about 1 minute, then plug it back in.
-If you still cannot see the light after going through all these steps, then please open a new support ticket and include your Base Station ID in this ticket (found on the underside of your Base Station) and a description of whether (and which) lights are blinking.
+If you still cannot see the light after going through all these steps, then please let us know your Base Station ID (found on the underside of your Base Station) and a description of whether (and which) lights are blinking.